 The earliest Bartholomew ancestor we have been able to identify is Jacob Jonnes Riehle (1720–1768) who was Bartholomew’s grandfather.
 Our best available information indicates that Jacob may have also been born in Offenburg which is about 19 km south of the smaller town of Wagshurst.
 The extent of the DNA match suggests the ancestor common to both lines may have been either Mathias Riehle (b.
 1697) or Johannes Riehle (b.
 1674), both born in Wagshurst where they lived their entire lives.
 Masthias could be Jacob Jonnes’ father or Johannes could be his grandfather.
 Confirming such specific relationships is a larger issue but our first step is to confirm DNA connectivity.

 We are hoping to get cooperation of Riehle family members to confirm these connections through a second match.
-Any descendant of Bartholomew Ferdinand Riehle, but especially a descendant of Henry Riehle and George Lawrence Riehle who has done AncestryDNA testing would be of real interest.
+Any descendant of Bartholomew Ferdinand Riehle, but especially a descendant of George Lawrence Riehle and/or Henry Riehle who has done AncestryDNA testing would be of real interest.

-Equally, any male with the Riehle surname who is a descendant as described above and who has done 23andMe or other Y-haplogroup testing could provide valuable input.
+And anyone with an all-male lineage back to Bartholomew, especially via George and/or Henry Riehle and who has done 23andMe or other Y-haplogroup testing could provide especially valuable input.

 If you are a descendant of Bartholomew Ferdinand Riehle and already have DNA test results please take a quick look for matches as follows: